 From 13,300', on the lower portion of the face, follow the trail east/northeast (Photo #13 and Photo #14) to reach the Northwest Ridge ( 37.58022° N, -105.48701° W) at 13,750' - Photo #15.
 Turn right and begin climbing on or right (west) of the ridge crest - Photo #16 and Photo #17.
 As you ascend, do not climb left of the ridge crest because it doesn't take long to encounter steep terrain with loose, rotten rock.
 There are a few spots where you have to scramble around some large boulders but it's always possible to keep the difficulty at "Difficult" Class 2.
 Photo #18 shows the terrain near the top of the ridge.
 From the top ( 37.577473° N, -105.485443° W), Photo #19 looks north and Photo #20 looks east.

-Lake Como road is hideous - just when you think it's getting better, it gets worse.
-Few types of vehicles (other than ATV's and heavily-modified Jeeps) can get to Lake Como.
+The Lake Como road is hideous and few types of vehicles (other than ATV's and heavily-modified Jeeps) can actually get to the lake.
 If you attempt to drive past 10,500', make sure you have a lot of time because it will take you hours to drive this high, and you may need a winch.
 Start your hike early because the weather builds fast over the Blanca Massif and it can take a while to get off the mountain.

 : The information contained in this report may not be accurate and should not be the only resource used in preparation for your climb.
 Failure to have the necessary experience, physical conditioning, supplies or equipment can result in injury or death.
 14ers.com and the author(s) of this report provide no warranties, either express or implied, that the information provided is accurate or reliable.
 By using the information provided, you agree to indemnify and hold harmless 14ers.com and the report author(s) with respect to any claims and demands against them, including any attorney fees and expenses.
 Please read the 14ers.com Safety